junovell/Junovell.github.io/content/posts/Ultimate-Arch-Linux-Guide.md

 I prefer [fish shell](<https://fishshell.com/>) because it's *fish* and *funny*, so I’ll create my user with that as the *default shell*.

 > Fish shell also has some [other features](<https://fishshell.com/docs/current/interactive.html>) but they're not as important.

+I prefer using Fish shell because, well, it's hooked me with its user-friendly features—and it's just fin-tastic.

+> Sure, Fish shell has a bunch of other cool features, but let's be honest... it's mostly about being the catch of the day.

 ```sh
 $ passwd